kartik-dhawan/designpatterns/README.md

-# Singleton Pattern in TypeScript
+# Design Patterns & their implementations

-This project demonstrates the Singleton design pattern using a class-based approach in TypeScript.
+This project demonstrates the design patterns using a class-based approach in TypeScript.

 ## 🛠 How to Run